-We reached there had fun, hitched hiked along with a crazy pickup driver in his old tattered toyota.
+We reached there had fun, hitched hiked along with a crazy pickup driver in his old tattered Toyota.
 On the way to the destination we had our ride’s ignition shut off twice and we went downhill but escaped unscathed and unharmed.
-It was an adventure in its own accord and is a story worth telling, but it is not why we write this blog post.
+It was an adventure of its own accord and is a story worth telling, but it is not why we write this blog post.

 Shivapuri National Park

 Shivapuri National park is not only important for its ecological value and for being one of the major sources of water for the capital Kathmandu but it also for its religious and historical importance.
 Skanda Purana, the largest mahapurana, of the eighteen sacred religious texts of Hindus has reference to Shivapuri Nagarjun National Park in its Himavat Khanda section under the title Nepal-Mahatmya.
 It has the source of Bagmati river, the holiest river of all, that sprouted from Lord Shiva’s joy.
 It is now called Shivapuri Nagarjun National park after Nagarjun also got added to it.

 Friends of the National Park

 As we were returning from the trip, we took a different route.
 A trail in-between the forests.

 As we had just crossed a major site in the park, the watershed area, we thought it would be really uncool to just leave our waste there.
 The white bag you see is full of waste.

 We got aware of the waste, thus we started looking around.
 On the way back in the trail, were wrappers all around.
 We have been on adventures around the city in different events.
 This one was a bit different.
 The nature around us, the birds that we saw and the air that we were breathing brought in different thoughts.